Nella's youth and 30 year ownership

-Nella Hoel was born the year the foundation of the house was laid.
-Nella would move into the home when she was 12 years old.
+Nella Hoel was born the year the foundation of the Lund-Hoel House was laid in 1891.
+When Nella’s parents purchased the house from Mrs Hoel’s Brother, John, Nella would move into the home when she was 12 years old.
 She lived in the house until her parents passed away leaving the house to Nella.

 "Miss Hoel" --a grown up title for a young girl barely in her teens-- allowed Nella the authority she needed when she began teaching piano at the house, around the year 1905 at age 14.
 For a quarter of a century, piano lessons kept Miss Hoel busy in the parlor where her piano stands today.

 This time during the history of the house is referred to as 'The Piano Years' in honor of Nella Hoel's teaching career.
 Others continued giving those lessons while living in the house.
 Nella inspired future piano teachers and musicians with the gift of music.

 The "Piano Room" was also the Rev. Hoel's official place for marriages and ceremonies.
 Nella and Andrew were married in this room after her parents deaths.

 At age 40, Nella married Andrew Berg, age 42, on August 19, 1931.
 He was a Lincoln automobile dealer from Minneota, MN.
 A year had passed since the death of the bride's parents.
 This marriage was for each partner a late one, and no children were born to the Bergs.
 Nella's "children" were her many piano students who came to the Hoel House over the years for weekly lessons.